Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in cross section

-For the sake of clarity let us consider, at this stage, only the contribution from the $\rho$.
-The effects due to the $\rho^\prime$ will be included at the end.
-Fig. \ref{fig:dcross}, shows the differential cross section as a function of the center of mass energy $\sqrt{s}$ for a set of values of $\zeta$, which increases as they get closer to $\zeta = 1$.
+For the sake of clarity let us consider, at this stage, only the $\rho$ contribution in the amplitude Eq. \ref{2pigamma}.
+The effect due to the $\rho^\prime$ will be included at the end.
+In Fig. \ref{fig:dcross} we show the differential cross section as a function of the center of mass energy $\sqrt{s}$ for a set of values of $\zeta$.
+We observe that it increases as it gets closer to $\zeta = 1$.
 Negative values are highly suppressed.
-This is explained by picturing a final-state pion coming back from the same trajectory of the incident lepton, as seen from the center of mass frame.
-In the following, we consider the case for $\zeta = 0.9$ as a definite example to analyse.
-In Fig. \ref{fig:dcross}, we plot this particular case (bold line), noticing the presence of two bumps; the first and small at $\sqrt{s} \approx 0.78\,\, \text{GeV}$ and the second and big at $\sqrt{s} \approx 1.097\,\, \text{GeV}$.
-The former coincides with the energy for the $\rho$ particle to manifest itself as a resonance, $s= m_\rho^2$, but not the $\omega$.
-The latter corresponds to the $\omega$ resonance which, since it is not explicitly dependent on $s$ but $s_1$, it is reflected at a higher energy.
-A remaining question is at which extent these two resonant contributions interfere with each other?
-For that purpose we explored the Dalitz plot considering $s$ and $s_1$ variables, Analyzing this distribution makes evident that the cross section resonates at $\sqrt{s_1} = m_\omega = 0.78266 \, \, \text{GeV}$ as it must be.
-Fig. \ref{fig:dalitz} shows the Dalitz region for $\sqrt{s}$ and $\sqrt{s_1}$, i.e. all the values they can take given a particular value of $\zeta = 0.9$.
-At $\sqrt{s} = m_\rho$, the $\sqrt{s_1} = m_\omega$ condition is out of the region, however, at $\sqrt{s} = 1.097 \,\, \text{GeV} \equiv max$ (maximum value identified from Fig. \ref{fig:dcross}) that condition can be reached.
-This explains the biggest bump, where both $\rho$ and $\omega$ particles resonant features combine to give a maximal enhancement, although the $\rho$ is off-shell, its large decay width allows it to make a sizeable contribution.
-Another indicator of this fact is that the biggest bump starts rising at the same energy $\sqrt{s_1} = m_\omega$ first intersects with $\sqrt{s} \approx 0.93 \,\, \text{GeV}$, corresponding with the opening of the $\omega - \pi$ states on-shell.
-Also, from Fig. \ref{fig:dalitz}, by measuring the energy in units of the corresponding decay widths $\Gamma_\rho$ for $\sqrt{s}$ ($\Gamma_\omega$ for $\sqrt{s_1}$) from $m_\rho$ to \textit{max} = $1.097$ GeV, we can identify that the resonances around the maximum are twice their corresponding decay width away from its pole mass value.
+This is explained by picturing a final-state pion recoiling from the incident lepton trajectory.
+We consider the case for $\zeta = 0.9$ as a definite example to analyse.
+In Fig. \ref{fig:dcross}, we plot this particular case (bold line), noticing the presence of two bumps; the first and small one at $\sqrt{s} \approx 0.78\,\, \text{GeV}$ and the second and big one at $\sqrt{s} \approx 1.097\,\, \text{GeV}$.
+The former coincides with the energy for the $\rho$ meson on-shell, $s= m_\rho^2$, but not the $\omega$.
+The latter corresponds to the $\omega$ meson on-shell which, since it is not explicitly dependent on $s$ but $s_1$, it is reflected at a higher energy.
+A remaining question is, at which extent these two resonant contributions interfere with each other?
+For that purpose we explore the Dalitz region for $\sqrt{s}$ and $\sqrt{s_1}$ at $\zeta = 0.9$, as shown in Fig. \ref{fig:dalitz}.
+Analyzing this distribution we identify that the cross section resonates at $\sqrt{s_1} = m_\omega = 0.78266 \, \, \text{GeV}$ as it must be.
+At $\sqrt{s} = m_\rho$, the $\sqrt{s_1} = m_\omega$ condition is out of the region.
+However, at $\sqrt{s} = 1.097 \,\, \text{GeV} \equiv max$ (maximum value identified from Fig. \ref{fig:dcross}) that condition can be reached.
+This explains the biggest bump, where both $\rho$ and $\omega$ particles resonant features combine to give a maximal enhancement.
+Although the $\rho$ is off-shell, its large decay width allows it to make a sizeable contribution.
+An indicator of the phase space effect is that the biggest bump starts rising at $\sqrt{s} \approx 0.93$ which intersects with $\sqrt{s_1} = m_\omega \,\, \text{GeV}$, corresponding with the opening of the $\omega - \pi$ states on-shell, but the maximum is reached at a higher energy.
+Measuring the energies in units of the corresponding decay width $\Gamma_\rho$ for $\sqrt{s}$ and $\Gamma_\omega$ for $\sqrt{s_1}$, we can identify that the maximum is 2$\Gamma$ away from the mass value.
 That is, it defines a rectangular region where both $\rho$ and $\omega$ resonant effects produce the maximum enhancement, as observed in Fig. \ref{fig:dcross}.